bradcar/bno08x_i2c_spi_MicroPython/README.md

 ## Option to Change Sensor Report Frequency

-The sensor report default frequency is 20 Hz.
+The sensor report default frequencies are 10 to 20 Hz.
 The number of reports per second that the BNO08X can reliably deliver is dependent on the interface bandwidth and the number of reports that a BNO08X is asked to generate.
+Currently, on a Raspberry Pi Pico 2 W we can support reports with frequencies up to 125 Hz (8ms).

 I2C will definitely limit this frequency (est 10 to 50 Hz with a few reports).
 One should consider SPI for higher frequencies.
 Refer to the BNO080_085-Datasheet.pdf (page 50) for Maximum sensor report rates by report type.
 Some sensor reports can be updated at 400 to 400 Hz on SPI (untested).
 If your code request faster than the report feature frequency specified, repeated values will be returned.

 Before getting sensor results the reports must be enabled: